 Note: The No Project Alternative represents the region's (and state's) transportation system (highway, air, and conventional rail) as it is today and in the future with implementation of programs or projects that are in adopted regional transportation plans and have identified funds for implementation by 2050.

-MMT/yr = million metric tons per year
+MMBtu = million metric British thermal units; MMT/yr = million metric tons per year

 1These figures include the Palmdale Subsection and the Maintenance Facility.

 Table 3.6-28 Annual Aircraft Energy Changes for Southern California from the Build Alternatives